Introduction

 To apply a specific profile, developers can refer to the documentation on applying profiles.
 The flexibility of Ansible-lint profiles empowers teams to tailor linting rules according to their specific needs and development workflows.

-Applying Ansible-lint profiles is a fundamental step in enhancing the quality of Ansible playbooks, roles, and collections throughout their development lifecycle.
+Applying Ansible-Lint profiles is a fundamental step in enhancing the quality of Ansible playbooks, roles, and collections throughout their development lifecycle.
 In the initial stages, adopting the minimal profile is crucial to ensuring the loading capability of Ansible content.
 As the development progresses, content creators can systematically apply profiles with increasing strictness to address common issues and enhance code readability.
 When preparing to share or publish the content, leveraging the shared and production profiles becomes imperative, imposing stringent rules to bolster security and reliability.
 These profiles not only contribute to the robustness of Ansible automation but also facilitate collaboration by ensuring that the content is easily understandable and accessible to others.
 It is worth noting that tags like opt-in and experimental don’t impact rules included in profiles, and Ansible-lint applies rules in profiles directly or indirectly.
 Applying profiles is straightforward; after installing and configuring ansible-lint, users can list available profiles and specify a desired profile using the --profile parameter, allowing for the seamless enforcement of linting rules tailored to the specific needs of each development stage.

 Enforce standard styles and formatting with the basic profile.